In the April 5th sermon, Jason Cherry elaborates on the implications of Paul’s doctrine of reconciliation.

-Pastors Brian McLain and Gage Crowder continue their study of Genesis with the end of chapter 9.
+Pastors Brian McLain and Gage Crowder continue their study of Genesis with chapter 12.

 Follow us on YouTube by clicking below.